 The relationship may truly be one of employee and employer, with no circumvention of paragraph 1 either intended or realized.
 On the other hand, the "employer" may, for example, be a company established and owned by the performer, which is merely acting as the nominal income recipient in respect of the remuneration for the performance (a "star company").
 The performer may act as an "employee," receive a modest salary, and arrange to receive the remainder of the income from his performance from the company in another form or at a later time.
-In such case, absent the provisions of paragraph 2, the income arguably could escape hostcountry tax because the company earns business profits but has no permanent establishment in that country.
+In such case, absent the provisions of paragraph 2, the income arguably could escape host-country tax because the company earns business profits but has no permanent establishment in that country.
 The performer may largely or entirely escape host-country tax by receiving only a small salary, perhaps small enough to place him below the dollar threshold in paragraph 1.
 The performer might arrange to receive further payments in a later year, when he is not subject to host-country tax, perhaps as dividends or liquidating distributions.

 Paragraph 2 seeks to prevent this type of abuse while at the same time protecting the taxpayers' rights to the benefits of the Convention when there is a legitimate employee-employer relationship between the performer and the person providing his services.
-Under paragraph 2, when the income accrues to a person other than the performer, the income may be taxed in the Contracting State where the performer's services are exercised, without regard to the provisions of the Convention concerning business profits (Article 7) or income from employment (Article 14), but only if one of two conditions is met.
-The first condition is that the contract pursuant to which the personal activities are performed designates the entertainer or sportsman (by name or description).
-The second condition is that the contract allows the other party to the contract (or a person other than the entertainer, sportsman or the person to whom the income accrues) to designate the individual who is to perform the personal activities.
-This rule is consistent with the U.S. domestic law provision characterizing income from certain personal service contracts as foreign personal holding company income.

-The premise of this rule is that, in a case where a performer is using another person in an attempt to circumvent the provisions of paragraph 1, the recipient of the services of the performer would contract with a person other than that performer (i.e., a company employing the performer) only if the recipient of the services were certain that the performer himself would perform the services (i.e., the contract mentioned the performer by name or description or else allowed the recipient of the services to designate who is to perform the services).
-If instead the person to whom the income accrues is allowed to designate the individual who is to perform the services, then likely that person is a service company not formed to circumvent the provisions of paragraph 1.
-The following example illustrates the operation of this rule.
+Under paragraph 2, when the income accrues to a person other than the performer, the income may be taxed in the Contracting State where the performer's services are exercised, without regard to the provisions of the Convention concerning business profits (Article 7) or income from employment (Article 14), unless the contract pursuant to which the personal activities are performed allows the person other than the performer to designate the individual who is to perform the personal activities.
+This rule is based on the U.S. domestic law provision characterizing income from certain personal service contracts as foreign personal holding company income in the context of the foreign personal holding company provisions.
+See Code section 954(c)(1)(H).
+The premise of this rule is that, in a case where a performer is using another person in an attempt to circumvent the provisions of paragraph 1, the recipient of the services of the performer would contract with a person other than that performer (i.e., a company employing the performer) only if the recipient of the services were certain that the performer himself would perform the services.
+If instead the person is allowed to designate the individual who is to perform the services, then likely the person is a service company not formed to circumvent the provisions of paragraph 1.
+The following example illustrates the operation of this rule: